Young English professor and local rock musician was exposed to asbestos dust while washing father’s work clothes as a kid.

 Mr. Panza is married to his high school sweetheart.
 They have a young daughter and had hoped for more children, but the medication for Mr. Panza’s cancer prevents that from happening.

-“In my long history in asbestos litigation,” said Peter Kraus, a founding partner of Waters Kraus & Paul, “I am not sure I have seen a more compelling family than the Panzas.”
+“In my long history in asbestos litigation,” said Peter Kraus, a founding partner of Waters Kraus Paul & Siegel, “I am not sure I have seen a more compelling family than the Panzas.”

 See the Case Fact Sheet.